Abhimanyu121/flutter_mentor/README.md

 # mentor_app
-Its a WIP, better reademe will be added soon.
+Its a WIP, better read me will be added soon.